benfrick/docs-portfolio/src/commerce/product/api_rollup_threads.md

 >**TIP**: Don't have a consumerChannelId yet?
 Request that the [Product Owner](#api-at-a-glance) assign one for your app.

-2. Execute the request
+2. **Execute the Request**

     Putting together the pieces from Step 1, the full URL you will use is https://api.nike.com/product_feed/rollup_threads/v2?consumerChannelId=d9a5bc42-4b9c-4976-858a-f159cf99c647&filter=language(en)&filter=marketplace(US).

     Use your favorite REST client to send the request.
 Alternatively, execute the following cURL command:

 ```
 curl -X GET \